6. The New Data Ingestion Process

 Once you are satisfied every value is okay, click Run all at the top.
 This should run all the cells in the notebook.

-In Azure, a job is a series of steps that are run sequentially.
+In Databricks, a job is a series of steps that are run sequentially.
 In very simple terms, a job is the smallest unit of run that can be scheduled to run.

-Go to Workflows in your Azure account.
+Go to Workflows in the Databricks portal.
 Workflows is the tab where your data processing, machine learning and analytics pipelines are orchestrated within the Databricks platform.

 Within the Workflows interface, select Jobs.
 Search for the form abbreviation of interest.
 Select the Run button at the very end, next to the ellipsis.